 In addition to uncertainties surrounding coverage policies, third-party payors from time to time update reimbursement amounts and also revise the methodologies used to determine reimbursement amounts.
 This includes annual updates to payments to ambulatory surgery centers, hospitals and physicians for the procedures performed administering our products, which could directly impact the demand for any of our product candidates that may be approved.
 An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis using a prescribed statutory formula.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
 However, the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula and established a quality payment program, also referred to as the Quality Payment Program.
 The quality payment program has two tracks, one known as the merit-based incentive payment system for providers in the fee-for service Medicare program, and the advanced alternative payment model for providers in specific care models, such as accountable care organizations.
 In November 2019, CMS issued a final rule finalizing the changes to the Quality Payment Program.
 At this time it is unclear how the introduction of the Quality Payment Program will impact overall physician reimbursement under the Medicare program.
+In addition, beginning on January 1, 2023, certain manufacturers will be required to pay quarterly refunds to CMS for discarded amounts of single-dose container and single-use package drugs covered under Medicare Part B. Refunds will be based on the discarded volume above 10% of the total allowed amount, except in unique circumstances as determined by CMS.
 Any changes in coverage and reimbursement that further restricts coverage of our products or lowers reimbursement for procedures using our products could materially affect our business.